dootyonn/Test_Online-programmer/README.md

 Please also write down if there are any changes you would propose?

-* Change order of Vector members x, z, y to make it more user-friendly when using the bracket constructor
+* Change order of Vector members x, z, y to make it more user-friendly when using the bracket constructor.
-* Pass arguments by const reference, since sizeof(Vector) > sizeof(void\*)
+* Pass arguments by const reference, since sizeof(Vector) > sizeof(void\*).
-* GetClosestVector should return an Optional\<Vector\> to handle the case of the vector list being empty, unless the function guarantee as a contract that the list is not empty
+* GetClosestVector should return an Optional\<Vector\> to handle the case of the vector list being empty, unless the function use a contract that guaranteed that the list is not empty.

 ## 4. Implement the three functions in BinarySearchTree